 Was Project GATE effective in increasing business ownership, employment, and self-sufficiency?

 This paper compares earnings of Latina entrepreneurs to both Latina wage/salary workers and to self-employed female non-Hispanic whites.
 Latina entrepreneurs are observed to have lower mean earnings than both white female entrepreneurs and Latina employees.
-However, our findings indicate that Latina entrepreneurs often do well, once differences in mean observable characteristics, such as education, are ...
+However, our findings indicate that Latina entrepreneurs often do well, ...

 Latinos play an important role in the self-employment growth.
 Fueled by immigration, they are the largest and fastest growing minority group in the US.
 With high employment rates and a lack of labor market success, what are alternative policies to improve economic outcomes?